 - 1. Description of the checking activities, including all applicable points in the standards for checks. - a.
 Summary of the results - b.
 Comments on the results - 2.
 The authorised measuring company's own minimum targets regarding measurement accuracy. - 3.
-Description of the improvement measures implemented during the year - 4.
-Description of incidents that seriously affected the measurement and reporting at individual measurement sites or groups of measurement sites.
+Description of the improvement measures implemented during the year

-4 The alternative would be to use relative price lists, but as reject pulpwood usually has no value, net volume deviation gives the same result as value deviation.
+3 The alternative would be to use relative price lists, but as reject pulpwood usually has no value, net volume deviation gives the same result as value deviation.
 When quality grading into Prima/Sekunda classes is introduced, Biometria's relative price list will be used to assess value deviations.